aef1004/bactcountr/README.md

 ## Example

-This is a basic example which illustrates common issues when working with CFU data:
+This is a basic example which shows you how to calculate CFUs based on your data:

 ``` r
 library(bactcountr)